Azure/relational-infrastructure/README.md

 ## Key Concepts

 1. **Modularity:**
-   Each module focuses on a specific part of the deployment (e.g., VMs, networks, Key Vaults) so that they can be used independently or combined as needed.
+   Each module focuses on a specific layer of the deployment (e.g., virtual machine sets, infrastructure topology, etc.) so that they can be used independently or combined as needed.

 2. **Reusability:**
    By designing modules with a generic relational schema, we maximize the potential for reuse across different environments—public or private.